bruvellu/cephalic-furrow/3-text/furrow.md

 but it is unclear if this is conserved in other flies.
 To uncover the changes in genetic patterning associated with the evolution of the cephalic furrow, we compared the expression of known and newly-identified cephalic furrow genes between dipteran species with or without the invagination.

-At the onset of gastrulation, the broad *slp* and *eve* domains progressively resolve into narrow abutting stripes which correspond to a central row of *eve*-expressing initiator cells surrounded by rows of *slp*-expressing adjacent cells ({@fig:genetic-patterning}g,i).

 In addition, *prd* expression is offset to *slp* expression by a single row of cells and *btd* expression localizes to the anterior half of the cephalic furrow ({@fig:genetic-patterning}e).
 Furthermore, the outer edges of the cephalic furrow are demarcated by *slp* expression ({@fig:genetic-patterning}i).